StrangeRanger/bash-style-guide/docs/guidelines/style.md

 ## Using Quotes

 In Bash, the type of quotes you use—single, double, or none—directly affects how strings and variables are interpreted.
-Knowing when and how to use each one is essential to avoid common issues like [word splitting](https://mywiki.wooledge.org/WordSplitting) (1), [globbing](https://mywiki.wooledge.org/glob) (2), and unintended [parameter expansion](https://mywiki.wooledge.org/BashGuide/Parameters#Parameter_Expansion) (3).
+Knowing when and how to use each one is essential to avoid common issues with [word splitting](https://mywiki.wooledge.org/WordSplitting) (1), [globbing](https://mywiki.wooledge.org/glob) (2), and [parameter expansion](https://mywiki.wooledge.org/BashGuide/Parameters#Parameter_Expansion) (3).
 { .annotate }

 1. **Word splitting**: In Bash, word splitting occurs when the shell divides a string into multiple words or tokens based on the value of the `IFS` (Internal Field Separator) variable.
 This typically happens during variable expansion or command substitution, where the expanded value is broken into words before being processed.